Canada Goose (NYSE:GOOS) Sees Strong Trading Volume

-Canada Goose Holdings Inc. (NYSE:GOOS – Get Rating) shares saw unusually-strong trading volume on Friday .
-Approximately 98,881 shares were traded during mid-day trading, a decline of 90% from the previous session’s volume of 968,402 shares.The stock last traded at $19.29 and had previously closed at $18.24.
+Shares of Canada Goose Holdings Inc. (NYSE:GOOS – Get Rating) saw strong trading volume on Thursday .
+32,309 shares were traded during trading, a decline of 97% from the previous session’s volume of 923,920 shares.The stock last traded at $18.51 and had previously closed at $18.38.

 Analyst Upgrades and Downgrades

-Several equities research analysts recently issued reports on GOOS shares.
-TD Securities lifted their price objective on Canada Goose from C$49.00 to C$54.00 in a report on Friday, May 20th.
-Barclays boosted their target price on Canada Goose to $28.00 in a report on Monday, August 15th.
-Credit Suisse Group lowered their target price on Canada Goose from C$48.00 to C$37.00 in a report on Friday, May 20th.
-Robert W. Baird boosted their target price on Canada Goose from $39.00 to $42.00 in a report on Friday, May 20th.
-Finally, Cowen lowered their target price on Canada Goose from $37.00 to $30.00 and set an “outperform” rating on the stock in a report on Friday, May 20th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $34.40.
+Several equities analysts have recently commented on the stock.
+Barclays upped their price target on shares of Canada Goose to $28.00 in a research report on Monday, August 15th.
+Credit Suisse Group lowered their price target on shares of Canada Goose from C$48.00 to C$37.00 in a research report on Friday, May 20th.
+Cowen reduced their price objective on shares of Canada Goose from $37.00 to $30.00 in a report on Friday, May 20th.
+UBS Group reduced their price objective on shares of Canada Goose from $24.00 to $20.00 in a report on Friday, July 15th.
+Finally, Robert W. Baird upped their price objective on shares of Canada Goose from $39.00 to $42.00 in a report on Friday, May 20th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $34.40.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Squarepoint Ops LLC raised its position in Canada Goose by 135.9% in the fourth quarter.
-Squarepoint Ops LLC now owns 114,074 shares of the company’s stock valued at $4,228,000 after purchasing an additional 65,727 shares during the period.
-Capital Fund Management S.A. raised its position in Canada Goose by 108.3% in the first quarter.
-Capital Fund Management S.A. now owns 114,150 shares of the company’s stock valued at $3,006,000 after purchasing an additional 59,344 shares during the period.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH raised its position in Canada Goose by 19.5% in the first quarter.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH now owns 37,065 shares of the company’s stock valued at $987,000 after purchasing an additional 6,050 shares during the period.
-Renaissance Technologies LLC raised its position in Canada Goose by 12.5% in the fourth quarter.
-Renaissance Technologies LLC now owns 285,500 shares of the company’s stock valued at $10,581,000 after purchasing an additional 31,800 shares during the period.
-Finally, ARK Investment Management LLC raised its position in Canada Goose by 28.5% in the first quarter.
-ARK Investment Management LLC now owns 6,765 shares of the company’s stock valued at $178,000 after purchasing an additional 1,502 shares during the period.
-Hedge funds and other institutional investors own 44.18% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Liberty One Investment Management LLC lifted its holdings in Canada Goose by 1.9% in the 1st quarter.
+Liberty One Investment Management LLC now owns 27,920 shares of the company’s stock valued at $735,000 after acquiring an additional 519 shares during the last quarter.
+National Bank of Canada FI raised its holdings in Canada Goose by 3.2% during the 1st quarter.
+National Bank of Canada FI now owns 26,753 shares of the company’s stock worth $703,000 after buying an additional 821 shares during the period.
+Silvercrest Asset Management Group LLC raised its holdings in Canada Goose by 0.4% during the 4th quarter.
+Silvercrest Asset Management Group LLC now owns 246,145 shares of the company’s stock worth $9,122,000 after buying an additional 1,068 shares during the period.
+Northwestern Mutual Wealth Management Co. raised its holdings in Canada Goose by 77.3% during the 2nd quarter.
+Northwestern Mutual Wealth Management Co. now owns 2,792 shares of the company’s stock worth $50,000 after buying an additional 1,217 shares during the period.
+Finally, ARK Investment Management LLC raised its holdings in Canada Goose by 28.5% during the 1st quarter.
+ARK Investment Management LLC now owns 6,765 shares of the company’s stock worth $178,000 after buying an additional 1,502 shares during the period.
+44.18% of the stock is owned by institutional investors and hedge funds.

 Canada Goose Holdings Inc designs, manufactures, and sells performance luxury apparel for men, women, youth, children, and babies in Canada, the United States, Asia Pacific, Europe, the Middle East, Africa, and Latin America.
 The company operates through three segments: Direct-to-Consumer, Wholesale, and Other.